9 Natural Blister Remedies

 Some also believe that peeling a clove of garlic and holding it lightly against the blister for 5 to 10 minutes can be useful.

 Aloe vera is one of the most recommended natural remedies because of its healing properties.
-It’s believe that applying it to blisters could help to hydrate the area, reduce inflammation and “accelerate” healing.
+It’s believe that applying it to blisters could help to hydrate the area, reduce inflammation, and “accelerate” healing.

 Because of its anti-inflammatory properties, marigold is one of the most common ingredients when it comes to making skincare products.
 As a result, many people recommend using marigold ointment (or products containing this plant) to help treat blisters.

-When it comes to treating blisters, many people also recommend using apple cider vinegar.
+When it comes to treating recent blisters, many people also recommend using apple cider vinegar.
 It’s believed that its acidity and unique composition mean that the vinegar acts as an antimicrobial, which could help to prevent complications once the blister bursts.

 It’s believed that if you apply a paste of cornmeal and honey to your blister, you should then be able to remove it as described earlier.
+To do this, you simply have to mix cornmeal with honey until it forms a paste.
+Then, apply it to the affected area and let it act for a while.

 Read this article: The Surprising Powers of Carrots